Updated and expanded 1/16/2020

 Pros: Pods is a popular solution for creating CPTs and custom fields.
 It has extensive support for field types and relations.
 The Pods Beaver Themer extension makes working with CPT relations very easy when using Themer to create your templates.

-Of all of the plugins mentioned in this article, Pods is the only one that is 100% GPL open source with no premium option.
+Of all of the plugins mentioned in this article, Pods is the only one that is 100% GPL with no premium option.
 It is regularly updated.
 There are a good number of 3rd party extensions.
 It is fast and works well under the hood.
-Many of its users seem enthusiastic and willing to help other users and the project has an active Slack channel for help.
+The Pods programmer API is powerful and appreciated by programmers.
+Many Pods users are enthusiastic and willing to help others and the project has an active Slack channel for help.
+The bi-directional relationship feature is easy to use.

 Additional Information: You can get the job done using Pods templating features if you are comfortable with HTML and CSS, but many users would want to pair it with Beaver Themer or Elementor Pro.